main banner

 AOC in C - Concurs

-SE in the text below refers to Special Equipment
+SE in the text below refers to Special Equipment and refers to the electronic navigation aids carried by the aircraft.

 Given that the crash occurred in neutral Ireland and the aircraft was completely destroyed, there was no investigation as people might understand nowadays.
 There were however three survivors, Sgt's.
 Mclean, Applegate and Davies.